 The product has two D-rings, one over the back area and the other attached to the brisket plate.

-With a leash clipped to the brisket plate, should the dog pull their own momentum pulls them around to bring them up short.
+With a leash clipped to the brisket plate, if the dog pulls their momentum it pulls them around to bring them up.

 Pretty quickly the dog learns that pulling only spins them around and so they give up on surging ahead.

 This Kurgo product ranks right up there as the best dog harness for bulldogs because it’s well made, is truly no-pull and has added features such as a handle on the back and reflective strips for better nighttime visibility.